robertfiko/proerl/README.md

 - List operations
 - Clear boudn variables in function scope (right now after each run the whole "BEAM" is resetted)
 - Implement characters, strings (list of characters)
+- Interactive shell
+- Checking for the export list

 ## Testing